gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 ``assoc_value``:
   The maximum number of DTLS chunks in the replay protection window.

-# Implementation Considerations

-## Privacy Padding of SCTP Packets

-To reduce the potential information leakage from packet size variations one may select to pad the SCTP Packets to uniform packet sizes.
-This size may be either the maximum used, or in block sized increments.
-However, the padding needs to be done inside of the encryption envelope.

-Both SCTP and DTLS contains mechanisms to pad SCTP payloads, and DTLS records respectively.
-If padding of SCTP packets are desired to hide actual message sizes it is RECOMMENDED to use the SCTP Padding Chunk
-{{RFC4820}} to generate a consistent SCTP payload size.
-Support of this chunk is only required on the sender side, any SCTP receiver will safely ignore the PAD Chunk.
-However, if the PAD chunk is not supported DTLS padding MAY be used.

-It needs to be noted that independent if SCTP padding or DTLS padding is used the padding is not taken into account by the SCTP congestion control.
-Extensive use of padding has potential to worsen congestion situations as the SCTP association will consume more bandwidth than its derived share by the congestion control.

-The use of SCTP PAD chunk is recommended as it at least can enable future extension or SCTP implementation that account also for the padding.
-Use of DTLS padding hides this packet expansion from SCTP.

 # IANA Considerations {#IANA-Consideration}

 This document adds registry entries or registries in the Stream Control